 How it works is you can take a measurement from your reference photo with one end of the divider which will make the other end automatically separate and give you the correct proportional measurement for what you need to draw.
 Plus, you can easily adjust the tool for different ratios.

 Double Ended Stylus

 If you have never heard of “impressed line” technique, let me inform you it is simply making a fine “groove” into your art paper (like embossing).

 It’s like scoring paper but not for the purpose of folding.
 Instead, this technique can be used in order to make fine whiskers, hairs, veins in leaves and fine details in flowers, etc.

 After these “impressions” or impressed lines are made, any application of color will glide right over the grooves and not deposit color into them, thereby creating the look of fine details.

-The double-ended stylus pictured here is a quality tool made by Loew-Cornell (click here to check it out) with a comfortable wooden grip and sturdy metal styluses on both ends that will allow you to easily make your impressed lines with consistency and accuracy.
-Also, the two different sized styluses gives you a choice to make thicker or finer lines.
+The double-ended stylus pictured here comes in a variety of sizes (click here to check it out) with a comfortable grip and sturdy metal styluses on both ends that will allow you to easily make your impressed lines with consistency and accuracy.
+Great tool!

 Please add to list!